-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and sets out the steps taken by Spire Healthcare Group plc, and other relevant group companies (Spire Healthcare), in preventing modern slavery and human trafficking in its business and supply chains.
-This statement covers the calendar year 2022 (also Spire’s financial year).
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and sets out the steps taken by Spire Healthcare Group plc, and other relevant group companies1 (Spire Healthcare), in preventing modern slavery and human trafficking in its business and supply chains.
+This statement covers the calendar year 2023 (also Spire Healthcare’s financial year).

 Spire Healthcare is one of Britain’s largest independent healthcare companies, operating across England, Wales and Scotland.
-During 2022, working in close partnership with NHS trusts and around 8,760 experienced consultants, our hospitals and clinics delivered personalised care to c.926,500 insured, self-pay and NHS patients across England, Wales and Scotland.
+During 2023, working in close partnership with NHS trusts and around 8,650 experienced consultants, our hospitals, clinics and medical centres delivered personalised care for over 1 million patients across all of our operations.
 Spire Healthcare Group plc is a public company quoted on the London Stock Exchange (SPI: LSE) and its registered office is 3 Dorset Rise, London EC4Y 8EN.
-You can read more about the business in our latest Annual Report.
+You can read more about the business in our latest annual report.

-As a national, multi-site organisation, we buy a wide range of goods and services, from surgical equipment, consumables and medicines, through to laundry, clothing and waste disposal.
-Some of these products and services are used in the provision of healthcare to patients, such as joint prostheses, whilst others will be used in day-today business operations, such as office supplies.
+As a national, multi-site organisation, we source a wide range of goods and services, from surgical equipment, consumables and medicines, through to food ingredients, laundry, clothing and waste disposal services.
+Some of these products and services are used in the provision of healthcare to patients, such as joint prostheses, while others will be used in day-to-day business operations, such as office supplies.
 We engage thousands of suppliers across Spire Healthcare, making our end-to-end supply chains extensive and complex.
-However, 80% of total spend is concentrated with c.230 suppliers.
-At tier-one (direct) level 98.6% of our suppliers are UK-based businesses.
-However, to date we have limited visibility at tier-two level and above.
+However, 80% of total spend is

 1This statement relates only to Spire Healthcare Group plc and Spire Healthcare Limited, which are the only group companies to fall within the scope of the Act.

-In 2022, we maintained our modern slavery due diligence process for all material new suppliers (those with an annual spend in excess of £1m), whereby if any such supplier is deemed medium or high risk based on internally developed scoping criteria then they would be further risk assessed through a detailed modern slavery questionnaire.
+In 2023, we maintained our modern slavery due diligence process for all material new suppliers (those with an annual spend in excess of £1m), whereby if any such supplier is deemed medium or high-risk based on internally-developed scoping criteria, then they would be further risk assessed through a detailed modern slavery questionnaire.
 There were no issues identified via this process.
 If an issue were to arise then, on a case-by-case basis, we would first seek to address this by working with any supplier where there is realistic prospect of remedy/reform.
 However, we would not hesitate to immediately cease dealings with a supplier, or engage with alternative suppliers, if necessary.

-We recognise that, whilst we are a UK-based business, modern slavery is a complex, global issue which affects the healthcare sector.
-The two principal areas of focus in our business are at frontline level, in safeguarding patients (and anyone else who comes through our facilities), and in our supply chain.
+We recognise that, while we are a UK-based business, modern slavery is a complex, global issue which affects the healthcare sector.
+The two principal areas of focus in our business are at front-line level, to safeguard patients, colleagues and others who come through our facilities, and in our supply chain.

-In terms of our business operations, we believe practitioners and our staff are well placed to identify and deal with modern slavery through the training and protections in place to protect patients.
+In our business operations, we believe practitioners and colleagues are well placed to identify and deal with modern slavery concerns through the safeguarding training and protections we have in place.
 The safeguarding system trains those practitioners and other colleagues (clinical and non-clinical) to recognise and report signs of abuse.
-We believe the rigour of this system materially mitigates the risk of modern slavery from either going undetected or being inadequately dealt with at front-line level.
-The front-line risk is further controlled by the support, training and infrastructure in place for all colleagues to be able to raise concerns, through our network of local ‘Freedom to Speak Up Guardians’, central concerns e-mail and, if necessary, via a confidential external helpline.
+We believe the rigour of this system mitigates the risk of modern slavery from either going undetected or being inadequately dealt with at front-line level.
+This risk is further controlled by the support, training and infrastructure in place for all colleagues to be able to raise concerns, through our network of local ‘Freedom to Speak Up Guardians’, or other available channels including our central concerns e-mail and, if necessary, via a confidential external helpline.

 The most significant risk of modern slavery within our business is in our group supply chain.
-In our 2021 statement, we highlighted that we engaged directly with senior representatives from a selection of our major, direct suppliers of PPE to understand how they address modern slavery risk in their international business and supply chain and that we were satisfied by the responses we received from suppliers.
+In previous statements, we highlighted that we engaged directly with senior representatives from a selection of our major, direct suppliers of PPE to understand how they address modern slavery risk in their international business and supply chain and that we were satisfied by the responses we received from suppliers.

 We recognise, however, that this deep dive exercise provided coverage for a limited proportion of our supplier base and therefore during 2022 we formed a working group to commence an evaluation of suitable third-party management systems which can risk assess and monitor the level of performance of our key suppliers across a range of areas including labour and human rights.
-We have made good progress and our evaluation process is nearing conclusion, following which a recommendation will be submitted for consideration during 2023.
+We completed our initial evaluation exercise in 2023 and it is intended that Spire Healthcare’s sustainability committee will review this in 2024.

-In 2022, we continued supplier and product rationalisation initiatives, focussing our attention on increasing the proportion of spend with longstanding reputable suppliers, with whom satisfactory due diligence has been carried out, where appropriate.
+In 2023, we continued supplier and product rationalisation initiatives, focusing our attention on increasing the proportion of spend with long-standing reputable suppliers, with whom satisfactory due diligence has been carried out, where appropriate.

 Training and raising awareness are absolutely fundamental to ensure all our colleagues understand the importance of this issue, know the practical signs of modern slavery and how to respond.
-All non-hospital colleagues in central functions are required to complete Safeguarding Children & Young People (Combined Level 1 & 2) and Safeguarding Adults at Risk (Combined Level 1 & 2) which cover modern slavery as a category of abuse.
-All Spire’s registered healthcare professionals are required to complete Level 3 Safeguarding Adults training and all our hospital Safeguarding Leads receive Level 4 Safeguarding Officer Training (which covers relevant local authorities’ modern slavery safeguarding protocols and the duty to notify).
+All non-hospital colleagues in central functions are required to complete courses entitled safeguarding children and young people (combined level 1 and 2) and safeguarding adults at risk (combined level 1 and 2) which cover modern slavery as a category of abuse.
+All Spire Healthcare’s registered healthcare professionals are required to complete level 3 safeguarding adults training and all our hospital safeguarding leads receive level 4 safeguarding officer training (which covers relevant local authorities’ modern slavery safeguarding protocols and the duty to notify).

 This statement has been approved by the Board of Directors of Spire Healthcare Group plc.